 See the official flier.

 The Summer residency is in Cunningham Falls State Park.
-The hardy artist occupies a campsite with electrical hookups suitable for tent or trailer (up to 26 feet).Artists need to bring their own bedding, towels, food, and any art supplies.
+The hardy artist occupies a campsite with electrical hookups suitable for tent or trailer (up to 26 feet).For all residences, the artist needs to bring their own bedding, towels, food, and any art supplies.
 For the summer residences, the artist will need to bring a tent or trailer.
-A park ranger will provide orientation to the area, information about art stores, and discuss sharing the artistic process with the public.
+A park ranger will provide orientation to the area and discuss sharing the artistic process with the public.

 All we ask...

 Artists are asked to engage in a public presentation piece during their residency.
 The form of this presentation can be selected by the artist and the park ranger at the beginning of the residency.

-The Catoctin Forest Alliance, Inc. will conduct a well-publicized and juried gala art exhibit during the month of October of works done by artists-in-residence.
-The exhibit may also feature works by students and adults participating in the fine-arts education programs coordinated by the CFA.
+The Catoctin Forest Alliance, Inc. conducts well-publicized gala art exhibits of works by Catoctin Mountain Artists-in-Residence.
+The exhibits may also feature works by students and adults participating in the fine-arts education programs coordinated by the CFA.

-As a condition of residency under most circumstances, the artist is asked to donate a work created on the mountain to the Catoctin Forest Alliance, Inc. (CFA) as a tax-deductible gift within a year of his or her residency.
-The CFA will retain the rights to the work for display and for promotion of conservation, history, and the arts.
+As a condition of the residency, under most circumstances, the artist is asked to donate a work created on the mountain to the Catoctin Forest Alliance, Inc. (CFA) as a tax-deductible gift within a year of his or her residency.
+The CFA will retain the rights to the work for display and for promotion of conservation, history and the arts.

 Amateur and professional artists of two- and three-dimensional arts, photographers, videographers, writers, and poets are encouraged to apply.
 In the future, we expect to open the program to musicians and other performing artists.